There’s No Such Thing as a NJ Alimony Calculator

 Your age, health, education, parenting roles, and more

-Many cases begin with a rough estimate — what we call the “25% Rule of Thumb.”
+Many cases begin with (and frankly, often END with) a rough estimate — what we call the “25% Rule of Thumb.”

 Here’s how it works: